Security-Onion-Solutions/securityonion-docs/hardware.rst

 You'll need at least one wired network interface dedicated to management (preferably connected to a dedicated management network).
 We recommend using static IP addresses where possible.

 If you plan to sniff network traffic from a tap or span port, then you will need one or more interfaces dedicated to sniffing (no IP address).
-The installer will automatically disable NIC offloading functions such as ``tso``, ``gso``, and ``gro`` on sniffing interfaces to ensure that Suricata and Zeek get an accurate view of the traffic.
+The installer will automatically disable NIC offloading functions such as ``tso``, ``gso``, and ``gro`` on sniffing interfaces to ensure that :ref:`suricata` and :ref:`zeek` get an accurate view of the traffic.

 Make sure you get good quality network cards, especially for sniffing.
 Most users report good experiences with Intel cards.